Jira tracker · Side-by-side review

 Tracker pricing Free forever tier

-Privacy Token in OS keychain
+Privacy Credentials in OS keychain

 Offline tracking Local SQLite, sync later